 These pants are fairly stiff when new, though the material does soften up over time.
-While they are fairly comfortable for wearing around camp, they felt a little heavy and stiff for long hikes.
-While the cotton-blend material felt soft against our skin, we preferred the soft and stretchy feel of our Top Pick for Comfort, the Mountain Hardwear Dynama and the Columbia Saturday Trail Stretch - Women's.
+While they are fairly comfortable for wearing around camp, they are a little heavy and stiff for long hikes.
+The cotton-blend material feels soft against our skin, but we preferred the soft and stretchy feel of our Top Pick for Comfort, the Mountain Hardwear Dynama and the equally comfortable The North Face Aphrodite 2.0.
 At 13 ounces in the size we tested, they are the heaviest pant in this review, and it was noticeable.
 This is not all bad, as for cooler days you want a heavy pant that will keep you warmer.
 We did like the relaxed fit; it felt feminine and not too baggy, and sat at the perfect spot on our hips to still feel comfortable with a backpack on.

 These pants did not score well for breathability and ventilation.
 The thicker material did not vent as well the lightweight Columbia Saturday Trail Stretch, and these pants have few options for increasing airflow.
-These are best worn on hikes in shoulder season cool weather, not warm summer days.
+They are best worn on hikes in shoulder season cool weather, not warm summer days.

 Durability is where these pants excel.
 The thicker fabric will hold up to more butt scootches than a thinner pant, and the smooth material doesn't snag on spiky plants or pill easily.
 In fact, we have a pair in our closet that is a few years old, and they still look brand new except for a little fading, which you might want to keep in mind when selecting from the array of colors available.
 (Our Black pair is now decidedly "Grey.")

 These pants are mostly made of cotton and not treated with DWR coating, and they absorb water as opposed to repelling it even a little.
 They are also slow to dry, which is not a good trait for long backcountry hikes.
 If you're wearing these pants and need to cross a deep creek, you're better off taking them off completely than wearing them across.
 They took over an hour to dry in full sun in our tests, unlike The North Face Paramount 2.0 and Marmot Lobo's models, which dried in about 20 minutes.
 As a result, we'd never bring this model on any type of thru-hike or in an environment where we could become wet and therefore hypothermic.
-These are better used as dry weather only day-outing pants, or for around the campfire at night.
+These are for dry weather only day-outings, or for around the campfire at night.

 The main features of these pants are the integrated design details that contribute to durability and comfort while hiking and playing outside.
-The pant ends have reinforced stitch work that greatly reduces the worry of fraying from ground contact or stepping on the ends of the pants.
+The pant ends have reinforced stitch work that greatly reduces the worry of fraying from ground contact or stepping on the ends of them.
 The articulated knees help with mobility, and with eight pockets (two front, two cargo, two back and two security pockets embedded in the back pockets), they offer more storage options than any other pair in our review.
 We had no issues with storing the essentials while out for the day, and the cargo pockets are perfect for carrying your phone in an accessible spot that is not annoying.

 We weren't wild about the waistband securing snap.
 If the pants fit you at all tight, then it will pop open on you every time you squat down.
-There is also no internal drawstring to help keep things tighter, and the cotton material tends to loosen up over the course of a day.
-When we first bought a pair of these pants we purchased in our usual size, and they felt tight in the morning and popped open on us, but quickly loosened up.
+There is also no internal drawstring to help keep things tighter, and the cotton material tends to loosen up throughout the day.
+When we first bought a pair of these pants we purchased them in our usual size, and they felt tight in the morning and popped open on us, but quickly loosened up.
 For this review, we sized up and had no issue with the snap popping open, but by the end of the day they ride fairly low, and we need a belt to keep them up.
 Which is preferable?

-The Kuhl Splash Roll Up Pant are best worn for hiking and climbing in the spring and fall where high temperatures are unlikely and only when you are not expecting rain.
+are best for hiking and climbing in the spring and fall where high temperatures are unlikely and only when you are not expecting rain.
 There's room for layers underneath, and they are casual enough to wear into town at the end of the day.
 If you're looking for a pair of comfy cargos for camping out in, these pants are a great choice.

-At $79, these pants strike us as a little expensive considering they are not that "technical" or have many distinguishing features.
+At $85, these pants strike us as a little expensive considering they are not that "technical" or have many distinguishing features.
 For technical outdoor layers, a price range of $80-$90 is typically well-justified by durable construction, functionality, and versatility.
 The Splash hits the durability mark, but not the others, and feels overpriced.

 is a durable cargo style pant.
 While they seem popular with the outdoor set, we hesitate to call them "hiking pants" at this point, as they have few features that make them well-suited to this application.
 If you're looking for a bouldering or camping pant, then these are a great choice, but for backpacking or even day hikes, there are many better options out there, including every other model in this review.